knltwr/appt_proj_2/readme.md

 ## Installation
 - Clone repo
+- Install dependencies (recommended to do so within a Python venv)
-- pip install packages from requirements.txt
+    - pip install -r requirements.txt
 - Add environment variables (see .env.example)

 ## Example of app usage